alskipp/Swift-Adventures-In-Monad-Land/README.md

 Playgrounds
 ---

-NOTE: Xcode 6.3 beta 4 or higher is recommended.
+NOTE: Xcode 6.3 or higher is recommended.

 ###### 1a ) I See No Nil